The U.S. is under quarantine. Can technology help us reach out and touch our loved ones?

 Tangible interfaces offer the promise of reaching out to literally touch something or someone.
 In 2013, Disney Research imagined how air itself could become tactile, allowing you to feel objects and even textures through simple, coordinated puffs of air.
 We have visually immersive VR headsets in 2020 that are superb at tracking the specific movements of our body, but we still have nothing that comes close to offering us a sense of touch.

 MIT’s Tangible Media Group, the mecca of this work, introduced a system called ZeroN, which allowed you to control a computer by grabbing metal balls that floated in midair.
 You could literally place a ball in space and leave it suspended.
 It’s easy to imagine how such a device could be networked, with more components, allowing two people, each with their own display, to remotely manipulate a shared object.
 Then in 2013, the group introduced inFORM, which used dozens of hydraulic pegs to create a 3D display of moving sculptures.
 You could literally play catch with someone through inFORM, tossing a ball into their hands.
 Having seen inFORM with my own eyes, I can only say it’s every bit as, if not more, unbelievable in person.
-The mind melting GIFs barely do the technology justice.
+The mind-melting GIFs barely do the technology justice.

 The road less traveled

-But tangible interfaces have always been a somewhat esoteric realm of the technology world. “[Tangible interface] is the road less travelled.
+But tangible interfaces have always been a somewhat esoteric realm of the technology world. “[Tangible interface] is the road less traveled.
 Well-researched until the early 2000s, and then . . . not so much,” says Matt Webb, founder at Job Garden who, in a previous life, ran one of the most cutting-edge design studios in the world, Berg.

 A personal favorite project from the era was Dangling String by artist Natalie Jeremijenko.
 It was a simple, 8-foot-long piece of plastic wire hanging on a small motor from the ceiling at Xerox PARC—the corporate research lab that brought us technologies like the computer mouse—but it demonstrates the potential of tangible interfaces superbly.

 As invisible network traffic increased in the office, the string spun faster—a translation of bits into our environment that anyone could grasp and even enjoy.
-As Jeremijenko told me when we spoke in 2016, the idea was so radical to some of her peers who were obsessed with traditional graphical expressions of data that she broke into the lab in the middle of the night, and crawled into the ceiling tiles to set it up.
+As Jeremijenko told me when we spoke in 2016, the idea was so radical to some of her peers who were obsessed with traditional graphical expressions of data that she broke into the lab in the middle of the night and crawled into the ceiling tiles to set it up.
 Her own colleagues who helped with the project begged for anonymity, “because it didn’t look like the [Xerox PARC] kind of geek, it looked like a little dangling string in the corner,” she said.
 “It didn’t look like the real stuff from this high-tech corporate think tank.”

 Within a day, though, the office quickly grasped the correlation between the whir of the string and the activity of the network.
 Then they would instinctually poke their heads out of their offices, see it spinning, and yell about somebody hogging all the network bandwidth.
 The simple plastic string became an office tool.
 At one point, a hacker was trying to break into Xerox PARC’s system.
 How did they know?
 The string kept going on and off at strange intervals when Xerox PARC researcher Mark Weiser was working alone at the office into the middle of the night.
 There was no one else around to be using anything.